Trusted WordPress tutorials, when you need them most.

 WordPress vs. Medium: Features & Plugins

-WordPress can be used to create just about any type of website you need.
-You can use it to start a personal blog, small business site, eCommerce site, portfolio, and more.
+You can use WordPress to create just about any type of website.
+You can use it to start a personal blog, small business site, eCommerce site, digital portfolio, and much more.

-That’s because it offers a rich ecosystem of plugins.
-You can think of these as apps that let you add new features to your website, such as contact forms, image galleries, portfolios, interactive popups, and more.
+This is possible because WordPress offers a rich collection of plugins.
+You can think of these as apps that let you add new features to your website, such as contact forms, image galleries, portfolios, and interactive popups.

 WordPress plugins

-There are around 60,000 free plugins available in the official WordPress plugin directory.
-Besides that, there are countless other premium plugins available from third-party websites.
+You’ll find around 60,000 free plugins in the official WordPress plugin directory alone.
+On top of that, there are countless other premium plugins available from third-party websites.

-Medium is the exact opposite.
+Medium is the complete opposite.
 It is designed with one purpose in mind: to display content on the web with few distractions.
-Its main feature is a simple editor with basic formatting.
+Its main feature is a simple editor with basic formatting options.

 The Medium Content Editor

-It doesn’t offer any extra features, and you can’t use plugins to add more functionality.
+Medium doesn’t offer any extra features, and you can’t use plugins to add more functionality.
+That said, Medium is easy to use if you just want to publish content online.

 WordPress vs. Medium: Design & Layout

-WordPress allows you to customize the look and feel of your website using themes.
-Themes control the appearance of your website and allow you to create a highly personalized site with unique features.
+You can customize the look and feel of your WordPress website using themes.
+Themes control the appearance of your site, and let you create a highly personalized site with unique features.

-You can customize your theme using built-in features like the WordPress theme customizer or full site editor.
+You can even customize your theme using built-in features like the WordPress theme customizer or the full site editor.

-You can also use a page builder plugin like SeedProd to create landing pages and even custom themes.
-Page builders usually come with a beginner-friendly drag-and-drop builder, along with professionally designed templates.
+You can also use a page builder to create landing pages and even custom themes.
+These plugins usually come with a beginner-friendly drag-and-drop editor, along with professionally designed templates.

 On the other hand, Medium offers a clean and minimalist design that focuses on the content itself.
-While it doesn’t have the many customization options of WordPress, it provides a consistent and attractive reading experience.
+While it doesn’t have as many customization options as WordPress, it provides a consistent and attractive reading experience.

-Medium allows you to choose a layout for your publication.
+Medium lets you choose a layout for your publication.
 You add your own website logo, background color, or image to the header.
 You can also select a grid or stream-based layout.

 Medium's Design Options

-However, your publication’s appearance is still limited to the choices available in Medium.
-You cannot choose your own design and layout for your publication.
+However, you’re still limited to the choices available in Medium.
+You cannot choose your own design and layout for your publication in the same way you can with WordPress.

 WordPress vs. Medium: SEO

 SEO stands for ‘search engine optimization’.
-Its purpose is to make your content appear higher on search engine results pages so users will find it easily when they do an online search.
+Its purpose is to make your content appear higher on search engine results pages.
+This helps users find your content easily when they search online.

-If you want to rank high in the search engines and get more website traffic, then you will need to use a search engine-friendly platform.
+If you want to rank high in the search engines and get more visitors, then you’ll need to use a search engine-friendly platform.

 WordPress is search engine-friendly right out of the box.
 The core platform is built with SEO best practices in mind, so it’s easy to increase your website traffic and rankings.

-For example, you can configure your permalink settings to create SEO-friendly URLs, make categories to organize your content, and much more.
+For example, you can set up your permalink settings to create SEO-friendly URLs, make categories to organize your content, and much more.

 You can further maximize your WordPress SEO by using WordPress SEO plugins and tools